hangyulin/Interactive-Lab-Hub/Lab 5/README.md

 1. When it fails, why does it fail?
 1. Based on the behavior you have seen, what other scenarios could cause problems?

+The device is suppose to keep track of what I am doing.
+Whether I am sitting, drinking, or calling.
+It fails when I tried to record what is happening with another phone, which accidentally gets in the shot.
+Other scenarios that could cause problems is when the background is not clean or unknown objects enters the shot.

 **Think about someone using the system.
 Describe how you think this will work.**
 1. Are they aware of the uncertainties in the system?
 1. How bad would they be impacted by a miss classification?
 1. How could change your interactive system to address this?
 1. Are there optimizations you can try to do on your sense-making algorithm.

+Well they are not aware that other objects should not be in the shot.
+They could be holding something that is not a water bottle or a phone and the system would misclassify.
+I would have to train my model with varies backgrounds to address this problem.
+Some optimizations is to add a GPU.

 ### Part D
 ### Characterize your own Observant system